ShaotongLi-Max/Sakura_Florescence_Prediction/README.md

 -   `03-Plots_and_tables`: Resources for plotting and tables.

 #### `sketches/`: This folder contains preliminary drafts, diagrams, or conceptual sketches related to the project.
+-   `sketch.png`: Draft of plots used in paper.

 ### paper

 This directory includes files related to the research paper.

+-   `paper.pdf`: Final version of the research paper in PDF format.
 -   `paper.qmd`: Quarto document source file for the paper.
--   `paper.pdf`: Final version of the research paper in PDF format.
+-   `references.bib`: Contain all references, used together with quarto source file.

 ### scripts